Kappa-Dev/ReGraph/docs/source/tutorial2.rst

  'mod': 'mod',
  'A1': 'gene'}

-Now consider the following rule:
+Now consider the following rule and its instance in `n1`:

 ::